Mayukhdeb/sneaker_vision/README.md

 # sneaker_vision #
 scrapes google images -> normalises them -> feeds into NN -> NN trains itself to classify

+***Instructions***
+* Make a folder on your laptop with 3 empty folders within namely "alpha", "beta", "numpy" (case sensitive)
+* Download and keep sneakernet_final_package.ipynb in the same folder
+* In sneakernet_final_package.ipynb, run cell 1 and then cell 2
+* Enter the keywords, wait for it to scrape and process the images
+* Enter the number of epochs (no. of times the CNN will have to go through the whole dataset) and wait for it to train
+* After training, enter the path ( or name if in the same folder of the image to be classified (example - enter "<folder>/doggo.png")
+* Pray that it works fine.
+Side note - only supports .png files as of now because I'm too lazy to make it work on .jpg

+>> HMU if you face any issue(s) / have any ideas to improve this project, or if you just want to tell me how it was.

 ***WARNING*** - this is still a work in progress

 #### web scraping :